firebirdberlin/nightdream/docs/faq/faq_en.md

 ### How can I change the clock size ?

 Using a two-finger pinch gesture you can freely resize the clock layout.

+### How can I change the position of the clock ?

+With a long press on the clock a frame is displayed and the clock can be freely positioned on the screen.
+The position is automatically saved as soon as the clock is released.

+### The clock automatically changes its position

+The app offers two different options for screen protection:
+- move the clock around
+- fade the clock
+If an automatic change of position of the clock is not desired, the screen protection can be changed or disabled in the options.

 ### The interface is locked